embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

 The last statement of the constructor is a call of the constructor of the super class *YAML*.
-It will save the given dictionary of the constructor parameter as attributes of the created object.
-It is now possible to access the key value pairs of dictionary with the dot `.` operator.
+It will save the given dictionary of the constructor parameter as attributes of the new created instance.
+It is now possible to access the key value pairs with the dot `.` operator.

     hdd_obj.partition_type  # get partition types
     hdd_obj.partitions      # get list of partitions

-The module variable __entry__ must be set with the class name of the implemented recipe class.
+The module variable __entry__ must be set with the name of the HDD class.
 With this value the **Flashtool** can create an instance of the new recipe class.

 #### 3. The load attribute:

 The load structure can be used to map the software components to the defined partitions.
-To add this structure to your recipe type you have to do the following steps:
+To add this structure to your recipe skeleton, you have to do the following steps:

 1. Add the keyword *load* to the *attr* class member of your python class